bitcoinops/bitcoinops.github.io/_topics/en/swap-in-potentiam.md

 ---
-SIP is a [submarine swap][topic submarine swaps] mechanism that differs from typical purely HTLC based submarine swaps by allowing for a pre-commital stage.
+SIP is a [submarine swap][topic submarine swaps] mechanism that differs from typical purely HTLC-based submarine swaps by allowing for a pre-commital stage.
 This allows for reusable swap addresses and more flexibility with onchain funds.